This post was made in Collaboration and may contain Affiliate Links

 Contact a mental health professional.
 You don’t need to suffer alone when there are people out there who want to help you.
 Ask someone at your school’s health center or even in the administrative office if there are mental health resources they can recommend.
 There’s no shame in seeking out ways to help yourself get well.

 Thanks so much for reading guys!
-Let me know how you decrease signs of depression in college or how you have helped a loved one in their time of need.
+Let me know how you decrease signs of depression in college or how you’ve become empowered rather than letting it bringing you down.
 Happy Tuesday!